HQarroum/Fsm/README.md

 npm install
 ```

-To run a build using the default task, simply run the following command :
+To run a build using the default task, simply run the following :

 ```bash
 grunt